snowplow/snowplowanalytics.com/_posts/2017-05-24-dataflow-runner-0.3.0-released.md

 FATA[0000] Locked by other process
 {% endhighlight %}

-Note that, the lock is only characterized by its name.
-As a result, we can setup locks across job names and/or cluster ids.
+Note that the lock is only characterized by its name.
+As a result, we can setup locks across job names and/or cluster IDs.

 In a lock context, the lock will be materialized by a file at the specified path.